Liketodev3/study/readme.txt

-    *Bug-#043155: Added Language and upcoming filters in Group class *Bug-#043148: Line break in biography on teacher profile *Bug-#043147: Changed hourly rate label to "Starts From"
+    *Bug-#043155: Added Language and upcoming filters in Group class *Bug-#043148: Line break in biography on teacher profile *Bug-#043147: Changed hourly rate label to "Starts From" *Bug-#042739: Group classes on Teacher and Learner dashboard

 ------------------------------
 Release Version: TV-2.1.0.20200826